Primary Authority Partnerships

 Why Should I Choose Devon, Somerset and Torbay Trading Standards?

 We cover one of the largest areas of any Trading Standards authority in the UK and therefore deal with all manner of companies, from micro-businesses to large corporations.
 We have expertise in how a wide range of businesses operate – from farming to cutting-edge manufacturing – and how to make it easier for them to comply with trading law.

 We’re also particularly well suited for Partnerships with those looking to meet the challenge of rural business.
-You do not need to be headquartered in Devon, Somerset or Torbay, although we would normally expect the region to be one of your major trading areas.
+You do not need to be headquartered in Devon, Somerset or Torbay.

-Our Trading Standards Service can offer a Partnership in the following regulatory areas: Age Restricted Products, Agriculture, Animal Health & Welfare, Explosives Licensing, Fair Trading, Food Standards, Metrology, Petroleum Storage, Product Safety and Road Traffic.
+Our Trading Standards Service can offer a Partnership in all areas relevant to Trading Standards including: Age Restricted Products, Agriculture, Animal Health and Welfare, Explosives Licensing, Fair Trading, Food Standards, Metrology, Petroleum Storage, Product Safety and Road Traffic.

 Get in touch to discuss your needs and we can give you more information on how we might be able to help to cut through the red tape.